55+ Video Marketing Statistics to Drive Your Strategy in 2025

 Incorporating our AI tools into her video workflow significantly boosted Hootsuite’s SEO, resulting in a 150% increase in organic traffic to their webinar pages, and a 28% lift in on-demand views.

-Or take Qualio, a provider of quality management systems for life sciences.
+Qualio is a provider of quality management systems for life sciences.
 In their quest to scale their webinar program, they started hosting events with Goldcast.
 Before Content Lab, Senior Content Marketing Manager Alex Pavlović spent 2-5 hours editing each hour of event footage.
 Great content?
 Yes.
 Efficient?
 Definitely not, especially for a content team of one.

-Content lab helped Alex reduce the video repurposing process to five minutes—a sixfold increase in efficiency. 🙌🏼
+Content lab helped Alex reduce the video repurposing process to five minutes — a sixfold increase in efficiency. 🙌🏼

 🗝️ Key takeaways: AI in video marketing